-A bike accident can happen in so many ways.
-Anything from poor road conditions, defective equipment, rider inattentiveness and negligent car drivers on their cell phones can cause tragic accidents.
+A bike crash can happen in so many ways.
+Anything from poor road conditions, defective equipment, rider inattentiveness and negligent car drivers on their cell phones can cause tragic collisions.
 Too many in fact to discuss in one blog article.
-But there are 5 scenarios that we see the most and we will discuss those accident scenarios below and hopefully add some insight on how you as a cyclist can avoid becoming a statistic.
+But there are 5 scenarios that we see the most and we will discuss those crash scenarios below and hopefully add some insight on how you as a cyclist can avoid becoming a statistic.
 As an avid cyclist myself, I too am always looking for ways to stay safer on the roads.

 What can we cyclists do to reduce the risk: You will hear me preach this over and over, we need to be more visible.
 We really should have a headlight or flashing light on the front of your bike, even during the daytime.
 We can also wear the most highly visible clothing possible.
 Neon green is best.
 We need to reduce our speed at intersections and anticipate (even assume) a car exiting to our right EVERYTIME there is a street or curb cut from which a car could enter our path or hit us.
 I always try to make eye contact, so I am certain the driver knows I am there.

 Possible Massachusetts Laws Violated by the car driver: Typically, the driver is negligent for failing to keep a proper lookout and yielding to the bicyclist’s right of way, especially if the car is exiting a parking lot or a driveway.
 Obviously if a cyclist runs a stop sign or red light they will most likely be deemed at fault for the crash so remember to obey all traffic signals yourself when riding.